DataChefHQ/aws-data-landing-zone/docs/sop/Setting Up IAM Identity Center External.md

 ## Step 5: Configure External Identity Provider

-Set up your own custom SAML app in your IdP.
+Configure a SAML application in your IdP.
 If for example you are using Google Workspace, you can follow the steps in [this guide](https://support.google.com/a/answer/6087519?hl=en#zippy=%2Cstep-add-the-custom-saml-app) to set up a SAML app.

 ### Some of the information you might need